-Homemade cheeses are considered to be food processing and the requirements would be the same as the Time/Temperature Control for Safety Commercially Pre-Packaged Food portion of this guideline.
+The production of homemade cheese is considered to be food processing and the requirements would be the same as the Time/Temperature Control for Safety Commercially Pre-Packaged Food portion of this guideline.

 2. Wild Harvested Mushrooms:

 Wild harvested mushrooms are not allowed for sale at a Farmers' Market.